- President: Benjamin Murphy email address: ColoradoFOM@gmail.com

 The Colorado Chapter of Friends of Mineralogy meets bimonthly in Jan-Mar-May-Sep-Nov, normally on the 2nd Thursday of the month.
-Although meetings are currently suspended due to Covid -19, when the meetings restart they will be held at Colorado School of Mines Campus, School of Mines, Berthoud Hall, Room 109 (lower level), 1516 Illinois St. Golden, CO.
+Live meetings have been restarted on the Colorado School of Mines Campus, School of Mines, in Berthoud Hall, Room 109 (lower level), 1516 Illinois St. Golden, CO.
 Annual dues (which include national membership in Friends of Mineralogy) are $15.
 Meeting dates and speakers for each year can be found on the chapter website.
 In addition, an annual silent – voice auction of minerals and related materials, is traditionally held the second weekend in May at the Clement Community Center, 1580 Yarrow St., Lakewood, CO, 12 noon to 3 p.m.
 This auction, similar to all our meetings, is open to non-members to buy and sell/donate.

 Chapter website: http://friendsofmineralogycolorado.org/.